 In fall 2020, VISIBLE hosted a virtual discussion for Villanova faculty and staff on how to increase the diversity of recruitment pools, learn about practices that have proven successful, and generate new ideas for their own departments.

-Villanova faculty and staff may use their VU log-in information to access recordings of this discussion:
+Villanova faculty and staff may use their VU log-in information to access the "What to Do About Hiring During a Hiring Freeze" presentation and video recordings (part 1 and part 2) of this discussion.

 Uncover your Gaps

 For many departments, it can be challenging to critically engage with how faculty, staff and students of color and/or those who identify as women experience your departmental culture.
 While you and many of your faculty may believe that you are an inclusive department who welcome and support women and other minoritized people, unconscious actions may lead some to feel unwelcome or overburdened.
 These implicit biases can occur in any type of department at any time (see, for example, Farrell & McHugh, 2017; O’Brien et al., 2015; & Saul, 2013).